Evaluating multi-season occupancy models with autocorrelation fitted to heterogeneous datasets: Results

-For the occupancy model intercept and slope ($\hat{\beta_{0}}$ and $\hat{\beta_{1}}$), contour plots showed that the replacement of a spatiotemporal covariate $X_{it}$ by a site-level covariate $L_i$ increased variation around $\beta_{1}$, especially when spatial variance was high (Figs. B.14 and B.15).
-Variation around $\hat{\beta_{0}}$ and $\hat{\beta_{1}}$ was larger when temporal correlation and variance were truly high (Fig. B.15).
-Nonetheless, the estimator was only biased in the scenario 3-2 (Figs. B.14-15).
-No issue was found for the combinations of $\hat{\alpha_{0}}$ and $\hat{\alpha_{1}})$ (Figs. B.16-17).
-Scenario 3-2 showed a subtle bias and imprecision for estimates of $\hat{\alpha_{2}}$ (effect of $L_{i}$ on detection) (Figs. B.18-19).
+For the occupancy model intercept and slope ($\hat{\beta_{0}}$ and $\hat{\beta_{1}}$), contour plots showed that the replacement of a spatiotemporal covariate $X_{it}$ by a site-level covariate $L_i$ increased variation around $\beta_{1}$, especially when spatial variance was high (Figs. B.15-B.16).
+Variation around $\hat{\beta_{0}}$ and $\hat{\beta_{1}}$ was larger when temporal correlation and variance were truly high (Fig. B.16).
+Nonetheless, the estimator was more severely biased in the scenarios 3-2 and 3-3 (Figs. B.15-16).
+No issue was found for the combinations of $\hat{\alpha_{0}}$ and $\hat{\alpha_{1}}$ (Figs. B.17-18).
+Scenario 3-2 showed a subtle bias and imprecision for estimates of $\hat{\alpha_{2}}$ (effect of $L_{i}$ on detection) (Figs. B.19-20).

 The contour plots with combinations of point estimates of spatial autocorrelation and variance parameters $\hat{\phi}$ and $\hat{\sigma^2}$ showed an elongated shape when the spatial decay $\phi$ was high and the variance $\sigma^2$ was low (Fig. \ref{fig:contour-phi-sigmasq}).
-The true values of $\phi$ and $\sigma^2$ were generally inside of one of the high density regions when spatial decay and variance were both truly high, except for study-scenario 1-1 and 3-2 where biased estimators were recovered (Fig. \ref{fig:contour-phi-sigmasq}, Figs. B.20 and B.21).
-For the other two autocorrelation levels (low $\sigma^2$, low $\phi$, and low $\phi$, high $\sigma^2$) there was overestimation of $\phi$ and $\sigma^2$.
-The MSE on $\hat{\phi}$ was high overall, especially when the spatial decay was truly low (Fig. B.21).
-The lowest levels of error on $\phi$ estimator were observed when true spatial decay and variance were both high ($\phi=15$, $\sigma^2=1.5$) (Fig. B.21).
+When spatial decay and variance were both truly high, the estimated values of $\hat\phi$ and $\hat\sigma^2$ were generally inside of one of the high density regions, with exception of study-scenario 1-1, 3-2 and 3-3, when biased estimators were recovered (Fig. \ref{fig:contour-phi-sigmasq}, Figs. B.21-B.22).
+For the other two autocorrelation levels -- low $\sigma^2$ - low $\phi$, and high $\sigma^2$ - low $\phi$, shown in the two last columns of Fig. \ref{fig:contour-phi-sigmasq} and Fig. B.21 -- there was a subtle bias in the estimation of $\phi$ (all scenarios except 3-2) and underestimation of $\sigma^2$ (scenarios 1-1, 3-2 and 3-3).
+The MSE of $\hat{\phi}$ was high overall, especially when the spatial decay was truly high and scenarios 1-1, 3-2 and 3-3 were applied to data (Fig. B.22).
+Nonetheless, the lowest levels of error on $\phi$ estimator were observed when true spatial decay and variance were both high ($\phi=15$, $\sigma^2=1.5$) and under scenarios 1-0 and 2-0 to 3-1 (Fig. B.22).